parkji30/Astrometry-Automated/README.md

 Two verions are offered! mp_main.py offers multiprocessing power!
 Which can significantly reduce the time it takes to spend solving your images.

-# Note 1: you must change the directory pathing in the mp_main.py or main.py file.
+# you MUST change the directory pathing in the mp_main.py or main.py file.

 # Note 2